Unassisted triple play: Background

+All modern unassisted triple plays have occurred with runners only on first and second, and only two of those plays—Randy Velarde's and Eric Bruntlett's—were accomplished after more than two runners had reached base during the inning.
+The sequence of batters leading up to Velarde's unassisted triple play was: walk, triple, hit by pitch, and error, which left baserunners on first and second after two runs had scored.
+The sequence of batters leading up to Bruntlett's unassisted triple play was: error, error, and single, which left baserunners on first and second after one run had scored.
+Both Velarde and Bruntlett committed an error in the same inning that they performed the feat.

 The unassisted triple play, the perfect game, hitting four home runs in one game and five extra-base hits in a game are thus comparable in terms of rarity, but the perfect game and the home run and extra-base hit records require an extraordinary effort along with a fair amount of luck.
 By contrast, the unassisted triple play is essentially always a matter of luck: a combination of the right circumstances with the relatively simple effort of catching the ball and running in the proper direction with it.
 Troy Tulowitzki said of his feat, "It fell right in my lap", and as WGN-TV sports anchor Dan Roan commented, "That's the way these plays always happen."